 What are your hours of operation?

-Hours vary with enrollment, which varies seasonally.
-Generally, evenings and part day on Saturday.
+Hours vary with enrollment.
+Generally, weekdays late morning until late evening.
 Please contact me for details.

 Where are you located?

 In the East End Historic District of downtown Greenville, also known as the "Music District" due to the concentration of guitar teaching & retail shops in this vicinity.
-Easy access Off I- 385 on the outskirts of downtown, in the community east of the Bilo Center.
-1628 East North Street.
+Easy access Off I- 385 on the outskirts of downtown, in the community east of the Bon Secours Wellness Arena.
+1628 East North Street, 29607.

 Do you require a certain level of natural ability, or a certain rate of progress?

-ABSOLUTELY NOT!
-Let me be clear: my reputation depends on students’ successes.
+My reputation depends on students’ successes.
 However, we both want this to be fun and do not intend for it to be a high pressure, frustrating endeavor.
-I expect some progress of course and so should you, but there are no tests or required rates of progress.
+I require regular attendance and practice, and your progress will follow these two requirements.
+There are no tests or required rates of progress.
 Learning an instrument is a long-term process and I do not expect or demand miracles from the students (and I ask the same consideration in return!).

 Do I have to follow all of the course recommendations?

 Your teacher has a much larger view of the subject and thus knows what you need to do to reach your goals.
 Some aspects of learning an instrument can be challenging as you are building the foundations of knowledge and physical technique.
 As a student, you may not be able to see the benefit of a given exercise or technique.
 I generally recommend that you follow program recommendations.
 If you ever feel that you are wasting your time with some particular aspect of the program, bring this to my attention.
 In such a case I will try to explain the reason behind the material or otherwise try to find an alternate solution to get the necessary results.